 - the level of involvement of partners (upper half) and clients (lower half): the closer the activity is to the funnel, the more involvement is required to succeed.

-- Also note that some of the ‘activities’ are rather ‘systems’ that could be tapped into to use it as a source of innovation in stead of an activity that you’ll have to organize and accelerate yourself.
+- Also note that some of the ‘activities’ are rather ‘systems’ that could be tapped into in order to use it as a source of innovation in stead of an activity that you’ll have to organize and accelerate yourself.

 The goal of this framework: to give you an idea of all the possibilities that come with Open Innovation, where you could start and in what stage of your internal process it comes in (most) handy.